MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/active.md

 ---
 title: active
-description: Windows Commands topic for active, which on basic disks, marks the partition with focus as active. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **active**, which on basic disks, marks the partition with focus as active. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article